Honey Smacks

 Honey Smacks (formerly known as Sugar Smacks, known simply as Smacks in some international markets) is a sweetened puffed wheat breakfast cereal made by Kellogg's, noted for its high sugar content.
 It was introduced in the early 1950s.

 Naming

 Introduced in 1953, the cereal has undergone several name changes, starting out as "Sugar Smacks".
 By 1981, it was renamed "Honey Smacks" in order to downplay its sugar content, even though the sugar content stayed the same.
 In the 1980s, the word "Honey" was dropped from the name and the product was then simply called "Smacks".
-That name is still used in Germany, Spain, Belgium, the Netherlands, and France.
+That name is still used in Germany, Spain, Belgium, the Netherlands, Finland and France.
 However, in the US the name reverted to "Honey Smacks" in 2004.

 In the UK in 1957, a similar product called Sugar Puffs debuted.

-In Norway and Finland, it is known as "Honni Korn Smacks".
+In Norway it is known as "Honni Korn Smacks".

 In Australia, the cereal had been known as Honey Smacks since the 1970s.
 However, Kellogg's Australia no longer markets the brand.

+On August 18, 2025, the cereal was released under the name Smacks in the United Kingdom.